Piano accompaniment backing tracks

-The Sonatine for flute and piano is one of Henri Dutilleux's first works, written in 1943.
-It is arguably the composer's most famous work, although he became critical of it in later life as it didn't reflect his later style.
+The Sonatine for flute and piano is one of Henri Dutilleux's earliest works, written in 1943.
+It is arguably the composer's most famous piece, although he became critical of it in later life as it didn't reflect his later style.
 That hasn't prevented it becoming a standard of the flute repertoire, often played for recitals and auditions.
-It contains 3 movements lasting around 10 minutes in total, however the sections are played without a break so as to make the work sound through-composed.
+It contains 3 movements lasting around 10 minutes in total, however the sections are played without a break making the work sound through-composed.
 Here you can purchase and download the piano part to play along to, recorded by a professional accompanist.

 Cadenza before Rehearsal Mark 16: piano is silent for about 10 seconds before 4 quaver click-beats signify initial pulse of the final section